 A pool with swimmers in it

 Whether you’re a camper or just a day visitor, you’ll fall in love with the Olympic-sized outdoor swimming pool at Watkins Glen State Park.
 Dive into the diving well, test your speed and endurance in a lap swimming lane, or just head to the special section for relaxing.
 A child-friendly pool and playground adjacent to the Olympic-sized pool make this outdoor area a top pick for families.
-The swimming pool opens daily from June 30 through September 4.
+The swimming pool is open daily from June 27 through September 7.

 Robert H. Treman State Park (Finger Lakes)